zharkomi/vector-merkle-tree/README.md

-# vector-merkle-tree
+# Vector-based Merkle Tree

-Merkle tree implementaion for Rust language
+This is tree implementation for Rust language.
+Key features:
+* Whole tree is kept in vector representation
+* Commutative node concatenation function